pranav89624/Personal-Website/README.md

 Features:
 <pre>
   User-Friendly Layout:
-      Designed with a straightforward, easy-to-navigate interface.
+      Designed with a straightforward, easy-to-navigate interface.<br>
   Responsive Design:
-      Adjusts seamlessly to various screen sizes, from desktops to mobile devices.
+      Adjusts seamlessly to various screen sizes, from desktops to mobile devices.<br>
   Custom Styling:
-      CSS is used to create a visually appealing and personalized look for each hobby section.
+      CSS is used to create a visually appealing and personalized look for each hobby section.<br>
   Content Sections:
-      Includes dedicated areas for each hobby, complete with descriptions and images.
+      Includes dedicated areas for each hobby, complete with descriptions and images.<br>
 </pre>
 <br>
 Technologies used: